TromboneScott/Oscars/README.txt

 Delete this file if it exists:
 File: categoryMaps.xml

+Proof read the website:
-From the new year folder run oscars.bat or ./oscars.sh
+1. From the new year folder run oscars.bat or ./oscars.sh

-Update the link in ../index.html to point to current year.
+2. Verify that all nominee names are short enough to be displayed
+3. Verify that nominees with special characters are displayed correctly

 -- While ballots are being collected